Carlos733-ai/Unbreakable-Blocks-Plugin/README.md

 | - | Allows a player to bypass all protection and break any unbreakable block. | `unbreakable.bypass` | `op` |
 | - | General permission for using admin subcommands (`add`, `remove`, `check`). | `unbreakable.admin` | `op` |

----

-## 🤝 Contributing

-We welcome contributions!
-If you have suggestions for new features, bug reports, or want to contribute code, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Carlos733-ai/Unbreakable-Blocks-Plugin/tree/main).

----
-*Created by Carlos*